Cody Bellinger: 2018: NLCS MVP

-2019: NL MVP, Gold Glove and Silver Slugger
+2019: NL MVP

 Bellinger started the 2019 season on a hot streak, leading MLB in runs, hits, batting average, and slugging percentage by the end of April.
 His 13th home run of the season came on April 27, breaking Matt Kemp's record for the most single-season home runs of any Dodger through the end of April.
 The home run also lifted Bellinger to 88 total bases by the end of April, three more than Chase Utley's 2008 record and the most of any batter in the live-ball era.
 His 97 total bases, 37 RBIs, and 47 hits before May 1 were all MLB records, while his 32 runs scored and 14 home runs tied existing records.
 Batting .431 in 132 plate appearances, Bellinger received his first Player of the Month honors for April 2019.

 By the All-Star break, Bellinger and Christian Yelich of the Milwaukee Brewers were the frontrunners for the NL MVP Award.
 Bellinger led with 72 runs, 73 RBIs, a .334 average, and a .431 on-base percentage, while his 31 home runs, .687 slugging percentage, and 1.118 on-base plus slugging (OPS) were all slightly behind Yelich.
 Bellinger also led MLB with 6.7 Wins Above Replacement.
 Bellinger received both his second All-Star game nod and his first All-Star start in 2019, opening the game in the NL outfield with Yelich and with Ronald Acuña Jr. of the Atlanta Braves.
 He also received an invitation to that year's Home Run Derby, but turned it down in order to have a day off from baseball before the All-Star game.